yanwang-ntu/yanwang-ntu.githib.io/README.md

 The PaperMod theme is modified in several ways to be more adapted to academic websites:

-+ Webpages are organized in three categories, which are available from any page through the menu and from the homepage through buttons:
++ Webpages are organized in three categories, which are available from any page through the menu and from the homepage through buttons: papers, courses, and other projects.
-	* Papers
-	* Courses
-	* Design projects
 + A list of tags (keywords) used in papers and courses is automatically generated so visitors can easily see the topics covered in research and teaching.
 + The website provides social icons specific to academia: office hours, Zoom, Substack, and Google Scholar.
 + The metadata for webpages, which appear below the webpage title, are tailored to the academic context.